SPIRE Cohort – Assess Your Poverty Alleviation Efforts for Greater Impact

 The following will be provided by Lupton Center staff via Zoom:

-- Launch Meeting: 1-4 people from each church/organization will spend 2.5 hours with staff from the Lupton Center via Zoom kicking off the SPIRE assessment.
+- Launch Meeting: 1-4 people from each church/organization will spend 2.5 hours with staff from the Lupton Center via Zoom kicking off the SPIRE assessment (all participating entities will gather together at the same time).

 - Access to ALL THREE SPIRE SURVEYS: Participating churches/organizations will have access to the 3 surveys – 1) leaders, 2) participants, and 3) stakeholders – volunteers, community partners, etc.